 => Step 3: File a police report

 Call your local law enforcement non-emergency line or file a report online.
 Keep track of documents like your case number.
-You may need that for the future because there are certain protections available to victims of identity theft that aren’t available to the general public.

 => Step 4: Protect your credit

 Call one of the free national credit bureaus to place a fraud alert on your account, or freeze your credit.
 Both are free by law.